Aero-Blue/link-scraper/README.md

-# bitcointalk-scraper
+# link-scraper
-Scrapes recent page of bitcoin talk for unique links
+Scrapes links (a["href"] tags) within a given webpage URL, specific domains / links can be filtered out.